 Giving brothers and sisters the support they need

-We’re here to offer emotional support to the brothers and sisters of Helen & Douglas House patients.
+We’re here to offer emotional support to the brothers and sisters of Helen & Douglas House children.
 We provide one-to-one support at home or school, as well as group support with other children their own age.
-We organise lots of individual and group activities so that they don’t feel isolated.
+We organise individual and group activities so that they don’t feel isolated.
 It’s a great way for them to make new friends and share their feelings and stories with other children who know what it’s like to have a brother or sister who’s terminally ill.

 ‘We get to talk quite seriously about how we feel at the moment, speaking about our feelings, and what life’s like at home.
 You get to bond with other people and you get to know generally, what it’s like for others to cope with a brother or sister who’s ill.
 It’s also great to be friends.
 The Elephant Club supports me on a major scale and when I come to the group meetings it really helps me in everyday life.’
 Andrew